Multilingual LLMs Struggle to Link Orthography and Semantics in Bilingual Word Processing: Experimental Results

-We take inspiration from experiments in human cognition~\cite{dijkstra2015sentence}, which develop a variant of the Lexical Decision Task (LDT) by manipulating low- and high-semantic, code-mixed sentences to study the effect of sentence context and cognate facilitation in Dutch-English bilingual speakers' processing of cognates and non-cognates.
-Relying on this framework, we develop a novel third task to explore LLMs' understanding of the relation between word meaning and its context.
-We design a task focused on interlingual homographs, specifically aiming to evaluate LLMs' disambiguation capabilities through semantic constraints.
+We take inspiration from \citet{dijkstra2015sentence} to develop a novel third task that explores the LLMs' understanding of the relation between word meaning and its context.
+We design a task focused on partly identical interlingual homographs, specifically aiming to evaluate LLMs' disambiguation capabilities through semantic constraints.

 We generate low- and high-semantic constraint sentences in English, Spanish, French, and German, manipulating the degree of semantic constraint to investigate its influence on the models' efficacy in bilingual processing.
 The target interlingual homographs comprise pairs across English-Spanish, English-French, and English-German language pairs in our dataset.
-Each sentence presents an incongruent condition, where the language of the sentence and the context differ from the language of the target word's language and meaning.
-This introduces a cross-lingual ambiguity, where the semantic meaning of the context and the target word differs, as presented in Example \ref{example:task3}, we want to analyze the model's ability to deal with this ambiguity.
-The model ideally should use the semantic cues present in the sentence and orthographical similarities of the homograph pairs to understand the ambiguous sentence.
-Further details about how low and high-semantic constraint sentences are generated and curated are specified in the \textit{Materials and Methods} section.
+Each sentence presents an incongruent condition, where the language of the sentence and the context differ from the language of the target word language and meaning.
+This introduces a cross-lingual ambiguity, where the meaning of the context and the target word differ, as presented in Example \ref{example:task3}, We want to analyse the model's ability to deal with this ambiguity.
+The model ideally should use the semantic cues present in the sentence and the orthographical similarities of the homograph pairs to understand the ambiguous sentence.
+Further details about how low and high-semantic constraint sentences are generated and curated are specified in Section \ref{sec:material}.
 Our task involves three paradigms. \begin{enumerate} \item \textbf{Language identification.} We evaluate the model's ability to identify the language of a word within the code-mixed sentence.
-This is particularly challenging given the word is orthographically similar to a homograph in the sentence's language.
+This is particularly challenging given that the word is orthographically similar to a homograph in the sentence's language.

 \item \textbf{Semantic understanding.} We assess how the model interprets the intended meaning of a word within its context under the congruent condition.
 Specifically, we focus on how the models disambiguate the ambiguity presented by the homograph.